 - Elder Clinton Bent

-Some now sleep, ‘not having received the promise’ but rest in hope of the ‘glorious appearing of our Great God and Saviour Jesus Christ’.
-As pilgrims we are progressing upward and onwards, though we have been fraught with many challenges which sometimes seem to threaten our existence and relevance.
-Our God has been faithful in His promises hence we carry on, marching under the blood stained banner of Prince Immanuel.
+Some now sleep, “not having received the promise,” but rest in hope of the “glorious appearing of our great God and Saviour, Jesus Christ.”
+As pilgrims, we are progressing upward and onward, though we have been faced with many challenges that sometimes seem to threaten our existence and relevance.
+Yet our God has been faithful to His promises; therefore, we press on, marching under the blood-stained banner of Prince Immanuel.

 The Story Continues

-Believing in holistic development we have embarked on social welfare, educational, and other programmes.
-Some activities and events were:-
+Believing in holistic development, we have also embarked on a number of social welfare, educational, and community programmes.
+Some of these activities include:

 - Conducting JAMAL classes supervised by Drusilla Allie Thorpe

-- Offering CSES classes.
-An idea conceptualized by Charles Dale and Lazbourne Allie, taught by Melbourne Allie Oneika Cunningham, George Miller and Pauline Anglin Allie
+- Offering CSEC classes, an idea conceptualized by Charles Dale and Lazbourne Allie, and taught by Melbourne Allie, Oneika Cunningham, George Miller, and Pauline Anglin Allie

-- Host an annual Back to School fair where bursaries ,text books and other school supplies are given.
+- Hosting an annual Back-to-School Fair where bursaries, textbooks, and other school supplies are distributed

-- Host Family Life events for singles and married individuals both in the church and community.
+- Hosting Family Life events for single and married individuals in both the church and the wider community.

-The SDA church Siloah continues its pilgrimage, “Celebrating God’s faithfulness, Inspired by hope.”
+The SDA Church in Siloah continues its pilgrimage, “Celebrating God’s Faithfulness, Inspired by Hope.”